Vehicle registration plates of Somaliland

-Somaliland vehicle registration plates allows the identification of vehicles registered in Somaliland.
+Somaliland vehicle registration plates allow the identification of vehicles registered in Somaliland.
 Current plates are used from 2005.
-Writing in black on a white background.
-Registration number on plate and name of state is written in the Latin and Arabic alphabets.
-Name of state in English is now in short from as "S.LAND".
+The writing is black on a white background.
+A plate's registration number and name of state are written in the Latin and Arabic alphabets.
+The name of the state in English is now in short from as "S.LAND".

 History

 Somaliland introduced their own vehicle registration plate in 1996.
 Number on plate and name of state was written in Latin and Arabic, but name of state in English was written "SOMALILAND".
 This form was replaced by 2005 series.